bloxstreet/support/guides/training-guide.md

 * Hosting at any other time is prohibited (unless you have permission from a Head Moderator+), and will result in the appropriate disciplinary actions.
-* To host a training, you must claim a session one day prior to the day you want to host.
+* To host a training, you must claim a session one day before the day you want to host.
 You do not need to be in the game until :30.
 When in-game, make sure to use the GUI to set yourself as the Host.
     - **If you go into the training game and claim Host powers, and you are _not_ the scheduled host, you will receive consequences.**
 * Trainers will answer any inquiries from LRs once teleportation has been completed.
 * Once the host claims using the GUI, all trainers are required to go inside the Training Center and find an available counter.
 Low Ranks should be seated/standing near the large monitors.